-$$V_i = S_i \sum{j=1}^k (f{ji} w_j)$$ (1)

-where;

-V: Total nominal value

-S: Parcel or pixel area

-f: Factor score

-w: Factor weight

-k: Total number of the factors
+$$V{i} = S{i} \sum{j=1}^{k} (f{ji} w{j}), \qquad (1)$$

+where V is total nominal value, S is parcel or pixel area, f is factor score, w is factor weight, and k is total number of the factors.

 Nominal Valuation has many advantages in comparison with other mass valuation methods: Since it is not directly dependent on market prices, it can be easily applied to real estate across large areas to reveal value differences based on spatial analyses.

-Using pixel-based valuation, Nominal Value maps can be created with high granularity, such as sub-parcel level, and it is also possible to calculate market prices from nominal values using reliable property prices.
+Using pixel-based valuation, Nominal Value maps can be created with high granularity, such as subparcel level, and it is also possible to calculate market prices from nominal values using reliable property prices.

-2.1.2.
 Machine learning-based valuation approach

-Machine Learning methods have applications across finance, investment, real estate valuation (Baldominos et al. 2018, Groth and Muntermann 2009, Dixon et al. 2020).
+Machine learning methods have applications across finance, investment, real estate valuation (Groth and Muntermann 2009; Baldominos et al. 2018; Dixon, Halperin, and Bilokon 2020).
 In mass property valuation practices, regression analysis and neural networks are mostly utilized for unbiased and accurate price prediction.
 Regression analysis is used to estimate relationships between a dependent variable and one or more independent variables.
-Several regression methods such as Linear, Ridge, Lasso, Polynomial, and prediction.
+Several regression methods such as Linear, Ridge, Lasso, Polynomial, and Bayesian Regression, as well as ensemble regression models, are used in property price prediction.

-Bayesian Regression, as well as ensemble regression models, are used in property price explaining the relationship between dependent and independent variables (2).
-The squares between the actual and predicted values.
+Multiple Linear Regression is a method that fits a linear model to the data for explaining the relationship between dependent and independent variables (2).
+The Ordinary Least Squares approach, regression minimizes the residual sum of squares between the actual and predicted values.
 Although linear regression is one of the most used regression models, it does not perform well on complex data which cannot be expressed in a linear form.